MinzaKhan/GeneticAlgorithm/README.md

 # GeneticAlgorithm
 Implemented a genetic algorithm to evolve control strategies for Robby the Robot, as described in Chapter 9 of Complexity: A Guided Tour by Melanie Mitchell.

+To run the code, download the file robby.zip Download robby.zipand unzip it.
+This will create a folder named robby.
+Put this folder in the same location as the Python program robby.py.
+IMPORTANT: do not put the Python file or any other files inside the folder; just make sure the folder is in the same location as the program file.
+You should not modify any of the code in this folder.

 A control strategy is represented as a string of characters that code for the following robot actions:

 0 = MoveNorth